QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 import matplotlib.pyplot as plt
 ```

-First, because we'll want to compare the results we obtain here with those obtained with another, more structured, approach,  we copy the class `ChangLQ` to solve the LQ Chang model in this quantecon lecture {doc}`calvo`.
+We'll eventually  want to compare the results we obtain  here to those that we obtain in  those obtained in this quantecon lecture {doc}`calvo`.

+To enable us to do that, we  copy the class `ChangLQ` that we used in that lecture.

 We hide the cell that copies the class, but readers can find details of the class in this quantecon lecture {doc}`calvo`.